SkynetLabs/skynet-kernel/README.md

 ## Known Issues

-The build process only works on Linux and is highly non-standard.
-If you are getting started on a new machine, you will also need to swap out the v2 skylinks of every kernel module that gets imported by the test suite, by libkernel, and by other modules.
-This is high priority to fix.

 The extension will prevent the web browser from working at all if there is no Internet connection.
 This is medium priority to fix.